-It's also what He claimed, about Himself, about His purpose for coming, about what happens when a person believes in Him and doesn't believe in Him.
+So guess what we find when we open our Bibles and listen to Jesus?
+The truth is, Jesus made a lot of claims, and I mean astounding claims.
+It's not just what Jesus did that sets Him apart-He healed the sick, miraculously fed thousands, raised the dead.
+It's also what He claimed, about Himself, about His purpose for coming, about what happens when a person believes in Him, and doesn't believe in Him.

-Friends, when you read the four gospels, and especially John's gospel, you can't escape the shocking reality of Jesus' claims, as we'll see once again in John 8:12-30.
-We're going to see two things in today's text.
-One, Jesus made astounding claims-that's verse 12.
-And two, Jesus faced a variety of responses to His claims-that's verses 13-30.
-The truth is, we must respond to His claims, and we will, every one of us.
+Friends, when you read the four gospels, and especially John's gospel, you can't escape the shocking reality that Jesus made astounding claims.
+We're looking at several this summer in a series called, "Getting to Know the I AM."

+Last time we heard Him say, "I am the bread of life.
+He who comes to me will never go hungry (John 6:35)."
+Today we turn to John 8:12-30.
+We're going to see two things.
+First, we'll see another of Jesus' claims-that's verse 12.
+And second, we'll see a variety of responses to His claims-that's verses 13-30.

+The truth is, because of the nature of Jesus' claims, everyone responds, including us.

-I. Jesus made astounding claims (12).
+I. Consider Jesus' claims (12).